Published January 5, 2026 by Story.law Editorial Team

 Shareworks by Morgan Stanley at Work

-Annual Cost: Quote-based (enterprise)
+Pricing: Quote-based (enterprise)

 Shareworks delivers enterprise-grade equity administration and reporting.
 It is designed for later-stage companies, especially those preparing for or maintaining public-company controls.
 Story.law supports clients that either grow into Shareworks or integrate it during major transitions, focusing on enterprise reporting, controls, and geographic coverage.